jsm2371/Elementary_Algebra/README.md

 # Elementary_Algebra

-This is a code file for my elementary algebra study
+This is code files for study about fundamentals of the algorithm